MarvinWyrich/happening/README.md

 Unfortunately, these meetings are rarely documented or not documented at all.
 Furthermore not every team member can attend each meeting.
 Now imagine that you were absent for a while and you come back to your team.
-It is pretty difficult to efficiently get a complete overview of what happend in the meantime and what is still relevant to you.
+It is pretty difficult to efficiently get a complete overview of what happened in the meantime and what is still relevant to you.
 And this is where *happening* will help you.

 ## vision and outlook